Core

 res

-Hi Rens!
+Hey Rens!
 Nice to meet you.
-How are you doing today?
+How can I help you today?

 • id: chatcmpl-xxx